marcosbc/mrcs-auth/README.md

 ## Introduction

-This module is a simple JWT-based authentication and authorization server.
+This is a simple JWT-based authentication and authorization server.

 It does not handle user creation, which has to be done separately.
 The [mrcs-user-management](https://github.com/marcosbc/mrcs-user-management)